Palomino Gelding | DOB: 2000 | Arrival: 2/01 | 14:3 hands

 First, his coloration for his breed is extremely rare.
 Until recently, Arabian horses that were born palomino could not be registered.
 It was widely believed that palomino was a color purebred Arabs could not produce.

 Second, after such a traumatic beginning, marked with white-hot terror and searing pain, this unique gelding has served as a kind, quiet and extraordinarily gentle children's horse.

 Third, what makes him remarkably rare is that he is the only horse that we have ever known to survive being hit by a semi-truck and trailer.
 It is completely appropriate that his name is Halo.

 Halo came to Crystal Peaks as one of the wildest horses to ever set foot on the Ranch.
-Today, he stands as one of the "foundation stones" in our children’s riding program.
+Today, he stands as one of the foundation horses in our children’s riding program.
 Because of consistent loving care, Halo has transformed from a "wild-child" into a compassionate and selfless friend.

 Fun fact: Halo often acts more like a dog than a horse.
-He is the best horse in the history of the Ranch for playing "Catch me if you can!"
+Kids know he is the best horse for playing "Catch me if you can!"